NSE explores the carbon credit market by introducing electrical derivatives - ExBulletin

 The Office of Energy Efficiency of the Ministry of Energy, together with the Ministry of Environment, Forests and Climate Change, is developing the carbon credit trading program for this purpose and has also held meetings with stakeholders.

-Using its potential to “export decarbonization” to the world, India could gain $11 trillion in economic value over the next 50 years by limiting the rise in global temperatures, according to a former Deloitte Economics Institute report.
+Using its potential to “export decarbonization” to the world, India could gain $11 trillion in economic value over the next 50 years by limiting the rise in global temperatures, according to an old Deloitte Economics Institute report.

 |